webpack/webpack.js.org/src/content/guides/tree-shaking.md

 };
 ```

-T> Note that the `--optimize-minimize` flag can be used to enable `UglifyJSPlugin` as well.
+T> Note that the `--optimize-minimize` flag can be used to enable `TerserPlugin` as well.

 With that squared away, we can run another `npm run build` and see if anything has changed.